-• the department responsible for the course at The Cooper Union and the dean or associate dean of engineering.
+- the department responsible for the course at The Cooper Union and - the dean or associate dean of engineering.

 For liberal arts courses, approval is to be obtained from the dean of Humanities and Social Sciences.
-In order that transfer credits from another school be accepted, a grade of B or better is required.
-An exception may be granted in special circumstances only upon formal appeal to the Committee on Academic Standards.
+In order that transfer credits from another school be accepted, a grade of B\ or better is required.
+An exception may be granted in special circumstances only upon formal appeal to the Academic Standards Committee.